Ninin Sankyaku: Promotional advertisements

 "Ninin Sankyaku" was used as the theme song for the Tales of Symphonia spin-off Tales of Symphonia: Dawn of the New World.
-This became her second song to be used as a theme song in the Tales of series, and third to be used in the series overall.
+This became her second song to be used as a theme song in the Tales of series, and the third to be used in the series overall.
 Her previous songs that were used in the series were "VS" and "Lovely♡Cat's Eye."

 Along with being the title track to the role-playing video game, the title track was also used as the ending theme to the television series Shimuraya Desu (志村屋です。 / It's Shimuraya) throughout the month of June.